The International Trade Blog Import Procedures

 In response to the 2001 terrorist attacks on the World Trade Center towers and the Pentagon, the United States took steps to secure its global supply chain to ensure that the millions of shipping containers and other cargo that enter the U.S. each year don't include weapons of mass destruction.
 One of these steps was the Customs Trade Partnership Against Terrorism.

 CTPAT is a voluntary program in which all participating entities in the import supply chain cooperate with U.S. Customs and Border Protection (CBP) to establish acceptable security practices in all phases of their operations.
 After reviewing existing security procedures and implementing enhanced security arrangements, CBP certifies companies as CTPAT members.

-As of 2017, more than 11,400 certified partners have been accepted into the program.
+More than 11,500 certified partners have been accepted into the program.
 These include U.S. importers/exporters, U.S./Canada highway carriers, U.S./Mexico highway carriers, rail and sea carriers, licensed U.S. Customs brokers, U.S. marine port authority/terminal operators, U.S. freight consolidators, ocean transportation intermediaries and non‐operating common carriers, Mexican and Canadian manufacturers, and Mexican long‐haul carriers.

-The advantages for companies of participating in CTPAT or one of the other AEO programs include:
+For companies, the advantages of participating in CTPAT or one of the other AEO programs include:

 - Being considered low risk by customs authorities, which should result in fewer border delays due to examinations.

 - Faster access to the border and business resumption benefits in the event of border disruptions.
 This results in time savings, less risk of spoiled perishable goods, and a more predictable border experience overall.

-- Reduced risk of potential tampering to their shipments.
+- Reduced risk of potential tampering with their shipments.
 This builds confidence with customs and border authorities and enhances a company’s reputation and marketability.

 The Expansion of AEO